KIT-MRT/rosinterface_handler/doc/HowToWriteYourFirstInterfaceFile.md

 find_package(catkin REQUIRED rosinterface_handler dynamic_reconfigure)

 generate_ros_parameter_files(
-  cfg/Tutorials.params
+  cfg/Tutorials.rosif
   cfg/SomeOtherCfgFile.cfg
   #...
 )

 # make sure configure headers are built before any node using them
 add_dependencies(example_node ${PROJECT_NAME}_gencfg) # For dynamic_reconfigure
-add_dependencies(example_node ${PROJECT_NAME}_genparam) # For rosinterface_handler
+add_dependencies(example_node ${PROJECT_NAME}_geninterface) # For rosinterface_handler
 ```
 Note: You need a node example_node that is already built, before the add_dependencies line is reached (ref Create a node in C++).

 This will run our params file when the package is built.
 The last thing to do is to build the package and we're done!

-Note: It should be noted here, that you have to pass **all** '.params' **and all** '.cfg' files to the generate_parameter_files call.
+Note: It should be noted here, that you have to pass **all** '.rosif' **and all** '.cfg' files to the generate_parameter_files call.
 This is because dynamic_reconfigure can only be called once per package.
 Your normal cfg files will be passed on together with the newly created cfg files.

-For information on how to use the resulting parameter struct in your code, see the next tutorial on [How to use your parameter struct](HowToUseYourParameterStruct.md).
+For information on how to use the resulting parameter struct in your code, see the next tutorial on [How to use your interface struct](HowToUseYourInterfaceStruct.md).